-Her third collection of short stories, HAPPY HOUR, has just been published by Tickenoak Publications.
+Her third collection of short stories, HAPPY HOUR, was published in spring of 2014 by Tickenoak Publications.

 She is the author of two earlier collections of fiction, HOW I CAME WEST, AND WHY I STAYED, and LOVING WANDA BEAVER.
 Both were named New York Times Notable Book of the Year.

 Her stories have received several O. Henry Awards.
 They've been featured on Selected Shorts at New York’s Symphony Space and dramatized for stage in Seattle, San Francisco, and Takoma Park, Maryland.